yapshinn/moe-kuochuansec/_secondary-1-registration/Sec One e Registration (2023)/Secondary One e Registration (2023).md

 description: ""
 third_nav_title: Sec One e Registration (2023)
 ---
 ## Secondary One e-Registration (2023)

-Dear Parent/Guardian,
+Dear parents/guardian,

-Welcome to Kuo Chuan Presbyterian Secondary School and Season Greetings to you!
+Welcome to Kuo Chuan Presbyterian Secondary School (KCPSS) and season greetings to you!

-**UPLOAD VIDEO TO YOUTUBE**
+<iframe width="877" height="493" src="https://www.youtube.com/embed/6TpnJ8mKP_I" title="Principal Message" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-We are excited to meet your child/ward on Tuesday 4th Jan and we would like to share with you some information on what is happening during the first week of school.
+We are excited to meet your child/ward on Tuesday, 3rd January 2023 and we would like to share with you some information on what is happening during the first week of school.

-We will be sending you a message via Parents Gateway/email tomorrow (Thursday, 23 Dec) morning for us to get to know you.
-Meanwhile, do feel free to visit The Kuo Chuan Experience (in the menu above) if you would like to find out more about our school programme.
+We will be sending you a message via Parents Gateway/email tomorrow (Thursday, 22 December, 8am) for us to get to know you.
+Meanwhile, do feel free to visit our school’s social media platforms (Instagram: @kuo_chuan_presbyterian_sec, Facebook: http://facebook.com/kcpsshomepage) or “The Kuo Chuan Experience” if you would like to find out more about our school programme.

+If you have not been posted to our school and would like to request for a school transfer, please click on this [link](https://form.gov.sg/63a178284c4d9500113fa9cb) to complete the form online.
+Kindly remember to register with the school that your child/ward has been posted to.

 If you have not been posted to our school and would like to request for a school transfer, please complete [**this form**](https://form.gov.sg/61a97e2521cd94001459fcc7)**<font size=5>(LINK DOES NOT WORK)</font>** to do so.
 Kindly remember to register with the school that your child/ward has been posted to.